SamWheelerDev/Momentum/memory-bank/productContext.md

-# Home Chef Hero - Product Context
+# Chefy - Product Context

 ## Why This Project Exists

-Home Chef Hero addresses several key problems in the home cooking space:
+Chefy addresses several key problems in the home cooking space:

 1. **Motivation Gap**: Many people want to cook more but struggle with motivation and consistency.
 Traditional cooking apps focus on recipes but don't address the psychological barriers to regular cooking.